argoproj/argo-events/docs/tutorials/03-trigger-sources.md

    ```

 ## K8s Configmap
-K8s configmap can be treated as trigger sources if needed.
+K8s configmap can be treated as trigger source if needed.

 1. Lets create a configmap called `trigger-store`.